Definitions

 • They know their sexual partner has been drinking or using drugs in excess or is otherwise incapacitated; or

-• A person who is not under the influence of alcohol or drugs (or otherwise incapacitated) could be reasonably expected to know of the incapacitation of their sexual partner.
+• A person could be reasonably expected to know of the incapacitation of their sexual partner.

 What are possible signs of incapacitation?